jnlb/bda-hurricane-modeling/README.md

 point it's probably no longer reasonable to completely change direction and develop something new for the project.

+**3rd Dec Update:**
+I executed all the model, but I just realized that the second one only run for 2000 iterations (convergence was reached, but it is running now for 4000).

+I merged all the three model executions to one file where the comparison is performed, I added it here, but I did not remove the individuals R files.

+The linear model is the worst, and the other ones are extremely similar, which means that some of the variables included in the so-called "nonlinear" data are not necessary, however I though that the "nonlinear" dataset contained the same as the the "basic" dataset + other variables, but two of the variables in the "basic" are not in the "nonlinear".

+I also added a small correlation plot of the variables we actually use (we can include it or not, but I think it can be nice)

 ## Idea

 Under `data` there is a dataset `atl-ships-data.csv` with ~130 covariates and the outcome variable of interest,